snakers4/open_stt/README.md

 </p>
 </details>

-#### **Why not OGG**
+#### **Why not OGG/ Opus**

-Even though OGG is considered to be better for speech with higher compression, we opted for a more conventional well known format.
+Even though OGG / Opus is considered to be better for speech with higher compression, we opted for a more conventional well known format.

+Also LPC net codec boasts ultra-low bitrate speech compression as well.
+But we decided to opt for a more familiar format to avoid worry about actually losing signal in compression.

 ## **1. Issues with reading files**